-MS-FAST Phase 0 - The MS-FAST Ph 0 provides financial assistance (up to $3,000) to qualifying Mississippi small businesses to help offset the cost of developing a Phase 1 SBIR/STTR proposal for submission to a federal agency's solicitation.
+MS-FAST Phase 0 - The MS-FAST Ph 0 provides financial assistance (up to $3,000) to qualifying Mississippi small businesses to help offset the cost of developing a Phase 1 or Phase 2 SBIR/STTR proposal for submission to a federal agency's solicitation.
 To qualify the small business must be registered with the Mississippi Secretary of State Office and have 500 or fewer employees.
 Other restrictions based on federal agency's solicitation requirements may apply.

 For complete details and instructions on how to submit a Phase 0, download the:

 For information on Preparing the Phase 0 Proposal - Click Here.

 Separate and not directly related to the MS-FAST Phase O are other federal and state operated "Phase 0" programs designed to assist small businesses competing in the SBIR/STTR programs.
 Among these are: